elephantpanda/Chat-GPT-Math-Chrome-Extension/README.md

 # Chat-GPT-Math-Chrome-Extension
-Making Chat GPT3 good at math
+Making Chat GPT3 good at math.

 This is a Chrome Extension to make Chat GPT-3 good at math.
+It is just for fun.
+Not meant to be serious software!

 See the YouTube video here:  [Perfect Math with Chat GPT](https://www.youtube.com/watch?v=1JJqYyNJEeI)